-The Centre for Innovation training programs attract, train and retain professionals to the field of transfusion science and medicine.
-The training programs address skill gaps relevant to these areas.
-The trained professionals will contribute to building a community of experts that will ensure the relevance and safety of the blood system and transplantation system for now and the years to come.
+Canadian Blood Services' training programs contribute to building a community of experts that will ensure the relevance and safety of the blood system and transplantation system for now and the years to come.

-The Graduate Fellowship Program provides stipends on a competitive basis to highly qualified applicants to initiate or continue graduate training in Canada, in the field of blood transfusion and transplantation science.
-The maximum value of each Fellowship is \$25,000 per annum, with an additional travel allowance of \$1,000 per year of support.
-Students may be supported for a maximum of four years, with a requirement for renewal at year two.
+The Graduate Fellowship Program provides stipends, on a competitive basis, to highly qualified applicants to initiate or continue graduate training in Canada in the field of blood transfusion and transplantation science.
+The maximum value of each Fellowship is \$35,000 per annum, with \$30,000 as a mandatory minimum stipend for the awardee and \$5,000 for flexible research expenses which could be allocated towards consumables for the project, eligible travel expenses or additional stipend for the awardee.
+Trainees may be supported for a maximum of four years, with a requirement for renewal at year two.

-The proposed project for the Graduate Fellowship Program must be aligned with one or more of the research priorities identified below.
+Proposed projects for the Graduate Fellowship Program must be aligned with one or more of the research priorities identified below.
 Proposals that are not relevant to any of these priorities will not be considered for funding.